 - DualSense controller: Sony is putting just as much effort into revolutionizing the PS5 controller as it is the PS5 console.
 For over 20 years, the PlayStation controller was known as the “DualShock,” but it’s now being changed to “DualSense” for PS5.
 This name change reflects the new features designed to immerse you in the PlayStation gaming experience, including haptic feedback (think realistic controller rumble) and dynamic adaptive triggers that simulate real activities like the tension of drawing a bowstring or the feel of tires grinding across the pavement.

-- Backwards compatibility: The PS5 is able to run a back catalog of PS4 and PlayStation VR games and many of them will even feature a “game boost” that upscales the graphics and increases the frame rates.
+- Backwards compatibility: The PS5 is able to run a back catalogue of over 4,000 PS4 and PlayStation VR games and many of them will even feature a “game boost” that upscales the graphics and increases the frame rates.
 That means even more immersive game worlds and smoother gameplay.

 - Upgrade PS4 games to digital PS5 games: For select titles, you’ll be able to upgrade your PS4 disc and digital games to digital PS5 games.
 Unfortunately, it’s up to each individual game publisher to decide if and how to upgrade their games, so your best bet is to visit their websites for more information.